 Missouri FBLA-PBL State Leadership Conference Held Virtually: The 2020 Missouri FBLA-PBL State Leadership Conference has shifted to a virtual format, allowing students to compete and participate in leadership and career activities remotely.
 All three student divisions (Middle Level, FBLA, and PBL) competing members, their advisers, and parents will have access to the Virtual SLC.
-For additional information, please see the letter from the State Office or visit the Missouri FBLA-PBL Virtual SLC website.
+For additional information, please see the letter from the State Office.

 New Counselor Institute: The New Counselor Institute (NCI) scheduled for July 13-16 at the Stoney Creek Hotel in Columbia has been cancelled.
 NCI will not be rescheduled for this year.
 If you are a new counselor, click here to sign up for the DESE mentoring program and school counseling listserv to receive updates and resources.